 The Xref formula uses txt values but if you need to convert this into an Essbase member then wrap the formula around an @MEMBER like this:

-You will only be able to use this in calculations and not in a fix statements since you need the data value of the Smart List to drive the formula.
+You will only be able to use this in calculations and not in a fix statement since you need the data value of the Smart List to drive the formula.
 I tried to get it to work in a member formula and was not successful, but I only spent a few minutes on it.
+I finally got this to work in a member formula.
+You have to wrap it in an if statement to check for the smartlist value for it to work.

 This is a pretty nice enhancement that is a key to understand if you need to troubleshoot or enhance Workforce in EPBCS.
 Plus you can utilize it in your own applications to make your scripts and applications more dynamic and focused.